ricoloic/personal-webpage-v4/src/algorithms/pixel-image-filtering-p5.md

 ![loic](../assets/markdown-images/pixel-image-filtering-p5/loic7.png)

-## _now what?
-SHADER???_
+## now what??
+SHADER!

-#### why, well currently our filter is running on the CPU, which is really powerfull but can't do a lot of process/calculation all at once.
+Why?
+Well currently our filter is running on the CPU, which is really powerfull but can't do a lot of process/calculation all at once.
 So instead we can convert our code/filter to be ran on the GPU which is not as powerful as the CPU but allow for a lot more processes to be ran at once

+### shader files

 we first need to create a shader file, which will be used to run our filter on the GPU

 create a `shader.vert` file (vertex shader) that will contain a main function

 ```glsl
 // vertex shader
 void main() {